CQCL/hugr-qir/README.md

 ## Installation

-You can install this from pypi via `pip install hugr-qir`.
+You can install from pypi via `pip install hugr-qir`.

 ## Usage